 Perhaps he simply enjoyed the anger of these people.

-Anger was a force, something raw and primal.
-Compared to the packaged lies, the false hopes, and the insincere sympathy that surrounded him, pure rage felt more real.
+Anger is a force, something raw and primal; compared to the packaged lies, the false hopes, and the empty sympathy, pure rage felt more real to him.

-When Johnny raged on, when guests shouted in fury, when anonymous callers voiced their grievances with trembling voices, it was as if he could catch a breath from this tempest of emotions.
+When Johnny roared, when guests shouted in outrage, when anonymous callers trembled with their complaints, it seemed as if he could find a breath of relief amid this storm of emotions.

-As if he too were cursing along without having to actually speak.
+As if he too was cursing along without having to speak out loud.

-This feeling… was like listening to a prayer that spoke for him—a dark prayer filled with hatred.
-He didn't need to agree or respond; he just needed to let these voices seep into his ears, letting those fierce words burn in his mind until they slowly consumed the nameless fire in his chest, granting him a fleeting moment of peace.
+This feeling… was like listening to a prayer that spoke for him—a dark, hate-filled prayer.
+He didn’t need to agree or respond; he just needed to let those voices seep into his ears, allowing those intense words to burn in his mind, gradually consuming the nameless fire in his chest and granting him a fleeting moment of peace.

-But peace never lasted long because the anger had never truly extinguished.
+But peace never lasts long because the anger never truly extinguishes.

 Carter glanced at the clock on the wall; the hands pointed to five fifty.